 How big are Wildflower schools?

 Wildflower schools are small, 1-2 room schools.
-At the moment, the smallest school serves ten toddlers and the largest school has two classrooms serving 39 children ranging in age from 3 to 10.
+At the moment, the smallest school serves ten toddlers and the largest schools have two classrooms serving 40-45 children ranging in age from 3 to 12.
 We keep schools small to avoid the administrative complexities associated with coordinating the activities of many classrooms, and to ensure that teachers are able to express their vision in the design and operation of their own school.
 Very small schools encourage community and support between the families, teachers and children.

 Do Wildflower schools have to be in a shop front?